Angular momentum dynamics of vortex particles in accelerators

-Here we argue that one can accelerate the vortex particles in both linear and circular accelerators and manipulate their OAM by using the same techniques as for spin, for example, with the Siberian snakes and spin rotators \cite{mane2005siberian, mane2005spin}.
-It is the magnetic - not mechanical - moment that interacts with electromagnetic fields of the accelerator, and therefore its temporal dynamics defines that of the mechanical moments, spin and the OAM.
-The OAM dynamics is governed by two phenomena: {\it (i)} precession of the magnetic moment in electromagnetic fields, and {\it (ii)} by the radiative OAM-depolarization due to the loss of the OAM during emission of twisted photons.
-Using quantum electrodynamics (QED), we calculate an effective time of the OAM loss in magnetic field, and it turns out to be many orders of magnitude larger than a typical acceleration time.
+Here we argue that vortex particles can be accelerated in both linear and circular accelerators and their OAM can be manipulated by using the same techniques as spin, for instance, with Siberian snakes \cite{mane2005siberian, mane2005spin}.
+It is the magnetic - {\it not mechanical} - moment that interacts with electromagnetic fields, and its temporal dynamics defines that of spin and the OAM.
+The latter is governed by {\it (i)} precession of the OAM magnetic moment, and {\it (ii)} by the radiative OAM-depolarization due to the loss of the OAM during emission of twisted photons.
+Using quantum electrodynamics (QED), we calculate an effective time of the OAM loss in magnetic field, finding it many orders of magnitude larger than an acceleration time.
+These findings enable the acceleration of vortex beams, facilitating their use in fixed-target and collider experiments.

-The nonradiative dynamics due to the OAM precession turns out to be drastically different from that of the spin alone.
-We derive a generalization to the famous Bargmann–Michel–Telegdi (BMT) equation \cite{bargmann1959precession} that also takes intrinsic OAM of the particle into account.
-By analyzing the OAM precession frequency, we predict {\it the OAM tunes} or resonances, analogous to the spin tunes \cite{mane2005siberian, mane2005spin}, that can lead to non-radiative depolarization of the vortex beams in circular accelerators.
-The OAM-depolarizing resonances can start from the energy $\gamma=\varepsilon/mc^2 = 6$ with a step of $\Delta\gamma=2$, which is roughly $\varepsilon \approx 3$ MeV, $\Delta \varepsilon \approx 1$ MeV for electrons, whereas the first spin resonance is defined by the anomalous magnetic moment, $g\ne 2$, and it is at $\varepsilon =2m/(g-2)\approx 440$ MeV.
-This huge difference can easily be noticed in experiments and it is because the OAM contribution is somewhat analogous to the anomalous magnetic moment, but unlike the latter, it can be much stronger than the spin contribution alone.
+The non-radiative OAM dynamics differs drastically from that of spin.
+By generalizing the Bargmann–Michel–Telegdi (BMT) equation \cite{bargmann1959precession} to include intrinsic OAM, we predict OAM resonances analogous to spin tunes \cite{froissart1960depolarisation, Derbenev1978, mane2005siberian, mane2005spin}.
+These can induce non-radiative OAM-depolarization of the vortex beams in circular accelerators.
+For electrons, OAM resonances emerge at $\varepsilon\approx 3$ MeV with a $\Delta \varepsilon \approx 1$ MeV interval, whereas the first spin resonance due to the anomalous magnetic moment (AMM) occurs only at $\varepsilon \approx 440$ MeV.
+This discrepancy arises because the OAM contribution, coupled with Thomas precession, is significantly stronger than the AMM effect, and it can easily be probed even with small machines like microtrons if vortex electrons were accelerated to the MeV range.
+These dynamics are directly relevant to current projects, including the 200-MeV vortex electron source at JINR (aiming for 400 MeV by 2027) \cite{JINR}, the vortex ion source in Huizhou \cite{Huizhou}, etc.